 - Workforce housing: Remote camps can add additional sleeping quarters to increase social distancing with Alaska Structures’ modular buildings for workforce housing.
 These buildings can be configured and scaled to accommodate as few or as many people as your camp requires.

-- Denali Building System™: With single-occupancy rooms and the option for private en-suite bathrooms, the Denali Building System is ideal for isolating individuals who arrive from locations with outbreaks, have come into contact with an infected person, are suspected of being sick, or are confirmed cases.
+- Denali Building System™: With single-occupancy rooms, the Denali Building System is ideal for isolating individuals who arrive from locations with outbreaks, have come into contact with an infected person, are suspected of being sick, or are confirmed cases.